Mother accidentally shoots son with homemade shotgun

 A drunk fisherman from Culion town was accidentally shot and killed by his own mother while the two were grappling for a homemade shotgun last July 8.

-An initial report by the Culion Municipal Police Station (MPS) stated that the victim, Sandrei Diaz Budol, came home drunk at their house in Sitio Asinan, Barangay Osmeña, and had a scuffle with his 70-year-old mother following a heated argument.
+An initial report by the Quezon Municipal Police Station (MPS) stated that the victim, Sandrei Diaz Budol, came home drunk at their house in Sitio Asinan, Barangay Osmeña, and had a scuffle with his 70-year old mother following a heated argument.

 The report said that when Budol got home, he was very drunk and yelling at his mother to give him his homemade shotgun.